(And Why You Need to See a Doctor About Low Testosterone)

 Testosterone replacement therapy, which is only delivered by licensed, experienced physicians, raises your hormone levels back to normal amounts.
 It improves not only the primary sexual dysfunction symptoms that may have driven you to a men’s health clinic in the first place, but also the other symptoms of low testosterone.
 Through one therapy, you can help resolve your issues with weight gain, mood swings, depression, loss of muscle mass, and fatigue.

-Unlike those supplements claiming to boost testosterone levels, testosterone replacement therapy is approved by the FDA.
+Unlike those supplements claiming to boost testosterone levels, testosterone replacement therapy is approved by government agencies.
 That’s because it has been proven in clinical studies to raise testosterone levels safely and reliably.
 Most men can expect to see real improvement in their symptoms over a series of weeks, with full functionality and sexual health restored within a maximum of 6 months.
 Because testosterone replacement therapy is customized to each man’s needs, you get the right dosage, and regular monitoring makes sure your overall health is protected.

 Why A Doctor Should Oversee Your Testosterone Therapy